Western Sahara, 11 Days

 Drive along the shore where the waves lap the sand dunes.

-A unique scenery experience: during the high tide the ocean will flood the desert: rocks and dune will become a temporary island and peninsula.
+A unique scenery experience: during the high tide the ocean will flood the desert: rocks and dune will become temporary islands.

 Return to our hotel for the last shower, late afternoon or evening transfer to the airport.